|

 Gainesville, Ala., May 9, 1865.

-Louisiana, and Major-General Canby, commanding U.S. forces, the
+and East Louisiana, and Major-General Canby, commanding U.S.

-beaten is a self-evident fact, and any further resistance on our
+self-evident fact, and any further resistance on our part

 rashness.
 The armies of Generals Lee and Johnston having

-east of the Mississippi River to lay down your arms.
-The cause for
+Army east of the Mississippi River to lay down your arms.

-many sacrifices, is to-day hopeless.
-The Government which we sought
+to-day hopeless.
+The Government which we sought to establish

-to establish and perpetuate is at an end.
-Reason dictates and
+and perpetuate is at an end.
+Reason dictates and humanity

-our arms, submit to the "powers that be," and to aid in restoring
+lay down our arms, submit to the "powers that be," and to

-satisfactory and acceptable to all.
-They manifest a spirit of
+acceptable to all.
+They manifest a spirit of magnanimity and

-magnanimity and liberality on the part of the Federal authorities
+liberality on the part of the Federal authorities which

 the stipulations and conditions therein expressed.
 As your